alexandertrefz/essence/packages/website/diagnostics.md

 carrying a callable `fn`, whatever that callback was declared as.
 Two Cases telling themselves apart by nothing but a callback's Signature can not be told apart at all — reordering does not help, and one of them has to name a member that survives to runtime, or carry a Guard.
+The payload spelling is the same test — `case #Apply({ fn: (_ n: Integer) -> Integer })` erases exactly as the Record Matcher does.
+A refinement nested in a Matcher's Type erases too — its predicate is never checked, so two Cases told apart only by a refinement's evidence ask one question — and the Diagnostic names which erasure it was.

 Both erasures reach a Method Invocation on a Union-typed receiver too, whose branches are the Cases nobody wrote.
 They are ordered most specific first, so a